-Two of the objectives for land use are to encourage new residential development to take place as infill within and near existing developed neighborhoods with infrastructure of adequate capacity and functionality and promote infill and revitalization within existing centers, in conformity with the general character of the existing centers.
-There are a number of strategies which can be used to promote infill, as noted in Chapter 6.
-The following policies can be reviewed by the municipalities as a starting point in determining the most appropriate methods for use in the Region.
+Two of the objectives for land use are to encourage new residential development to take place as infill within and near existing developed neighborhoods with infrastructure of adequate capacity and functionality and promote infill and revitalization within the existing center of West Middlesex, in conformity with the general character of the Borough.
+There are a number of strategies which can be used to promote infill, as noted in Chapter 5.
 Land consumption for new development can be minimized if development or redevelopment occurs on vacant or underutilized parcels within existing developed areas.
 Development costs can sometimes be reduced because of the accessibility of existing infrastructure and services.

-&lt;sup>1 Source: Natural Lands Trust, Media, PA
+&lt;sup>2 Source: Natural Lands Trust, Media, PA